AkzhanBerdi/bad_dog/content/posts/how-to-build-data-warehouse-in-activity-schema-with-clickhouse.md

 curl https://clickhouse.com/ | sh
 ```

-With the power of Terminal hit the above bash command and that should download a Clickhouse client for you.
-It will take a while to download, then it should display "Successfully Downloaded".
+With the power of the Terminal, hit the above bash command, and that should download a ClickHouse client for you.
+It will take a while to download, and then it should display "Successfully Downloaded".

 ![](/img/img28.png)

-Your next move after installation is to run the ClickHouse Server with this command.
+Your next move after installation is to run the ClickHouse Server with the following command.

 ```bash
 ./clickhouse server